 The first Kent record of Frogbit was made, as with the preceding register account (for Hottonia palustris), by Thomas Johnson in 1632, in the marsh dykes west of Sandwich.
 Hanbury and Marshall (1899) regarded the species as common, present in ditches, pools and slow streams in all the botanical districts of the county, especially in marsh-dykes near the sea and tidal rivers.
 They did not enumerate any records, but it was evidently present in areas away from its current distribution, e.g. in the south west of the county Thomas Forster regarded it as not uncommon in ditches and slow running rivers (Flora Tonbrigensis, 1816).
-More recent records in the Weald are decidedly uncommon: there is the occasional tetrad marked in Philp (1982) and Philp (2010); and Francis Rose collected it in the River Beult south of Headcorn church in 1962 (specimen in MNE).
+More recent records in the Weald are decidedly uncommon: there is the occasional tetrad marked in Philp (1982) and Philp (2010).
+Francis Rose considered it to be locally frequent to locally common in alkaline fresh waters of marsh dikes and ponds in the Stour catchment from Stodmarsh eastwards, in the Beult basin and at Romney Marsh.

 By the 1971-80 county survey, the species was largely restricted to three areas in Kent: Romney Marsh (especially the inland parts, including the levels around the Isle of Oxney); the Seasalter Levels to Oare Marshes (with an outlier further west along the Swale); and from Deal/Worth/Sandwich across the low land (the former Wantsum Channel) around Thanet and up the Stour valley.
-It was regarded as rather local, but often quite common where it does occur.
+It was regarded as rather local, but often quite common where it did occur.
 The 89 tetrads recorded, however, had reduced to 60 in Philp (2010) and it was noted that Frogbit had been lost from some sites where adjoining grazing fields had been turned into arable.
 This is particularly relevant to losses at Romney Marsh, considered further below and where a quarter of the records had gone between the surveys of Philp (1982) and Philp (2010); and there had also been substantial losses in the area inland of Thanet.